scipy.spatial.distance.

 Darray_like

-The candidate object to test for validity.
+The candidate object to test for basic distance matrix properties.

 tolfloat, optional